-Unlike last year's NU7100 where all inputs were facing sideways, some of the inputs on the RU7100 are facing outwards.
+Unlike 2018's NU7100 where all inputs were facing sideways, some of the inputs on the RU7100 are facing outwards.

-Like the Q60R and 2018 Samsung TVs, the RU7100 does not support DTS, nor does it support eARC.
+Like the Q60R and 2018 Samsung TVs, the RU7100 doesn't support DTS, nor does it support eARC.
 Like the Q60R, there is a Dolby Atmos Input setting, so it likely does support lossy Atmos passthrough via Dolby Digital Plus sources, such as the native Netflix app.

 The frequency response is mediocre.
 LFE (low-frequency extension) is at 80Hz, which is decent.
 This means the RU7100 has a decent amount of punch to its bass but can't produce any thump or rumble.
 The response above the LFE is relatively flat and well-balanced, and this results in clear and intelligible dialogs.
 The RU7100 doesn't have a room correction system, and we weren't able to remove the modes of our test room around 200Hz.
 The RU7100 can get reasonably loud, but not loud enough for large and noisy environments.

-Unfortunately, the RU7100 comes with ads and suggested content, and does not offer the option to opt out.
+Unfortunately, the RU7100 comes with ads and suggested content, and doesn't offer the option to opt out.
 There is a small ad on the home bar and a large one in the app store (see the picture on the Apps and Features box).

 Samsung's app store has an abundance of apps to chose from.
 The apps run relatively smoothly and navigating through them is easy.

 The Samsung 55RU7100's remote control is very basic.
 There are no smart features like voice control and most of the buttons only serve basic functions.
 There are also three buttons for quick launching Netflix, Hulu, or Amazon Prime Video.